radergan/accessibility-refactor-horiseon/README.md

 ###### end result here: https://radergan.github.io/accessibility-refactor-horiseon/

 ## Summary
 A refactor of the HTML/CSS for Horiseon Social Solution Services, Inc, a marketing company, was requested; the objective was to increase the website's accessibility.
-Efforts were made to:
+Efforts were made to accomplish the following:
-    - Add semantics to HTML structure
+- Add semantic structure instead to aid in accessibility
-    - Add missing information that is important to accessibility, incl. alt and title information
+- Add missing/sparse information that is important to accessibility, incl. alt tags and meaningful title information
-    - Consolidate and organize style information
+- Consolidate and organize style information, including bloated CSS redundancy
-    - Identify and resolve issues with page load speed, presumably caused by enormous image sizes
+- Identify and resolve issues with page load speed

-### Horiseon's User Story
+### User Story: Horiseon
 > As a marketing agency, we want a codebase that follows accessibility standards
 > so that our own site is optimized for search engines.